Neuro-Oncology

 |

 Prognosis.
-IDH-mutated diffuse astrocytomas carry a better prognosis than wildtype tumors.
+IDH-mutated diffuse astrocytomas carry a better prognosis than glioblastoma IDH-wildtype tumors, but they are usually less favorable than oligodendrogliomas.
 The histological grade of gliomas is less useful for prognosis than their mutational status.
 As such, many studies pool data between grade 2 (diffuse) and grade 3 (anaplastic) gliomas.

 Complications.
 Complications experienced by a patient depend on the treatment modality employed.
 Surgical resection aims to maximize tumor excision while avoiding eloquent brain regions.
 There has been widespread adoption of awake craniotomy, fMRI, and fluorescent dyes to guide surgical resection to maximize tumor excision while avoiding eloquent brain regions.
-However, there continues to be a risk of damage to regions important for speech, judgment, motor function, etc. Radiation therapy has been associated with adverse effects on cognition (07; 15; 17).
-Nitrosoureas in specific and temozolomide to a lesser degree have been associated with toxicity of gonadal function and sperm production and quality, which can be particularly harmful for patients interested in having children (45; 05).
+However, there continues to be a risk of damage to regions important for speech, judgment, motor function, etc. Radiation therapy has been associated with adverse effects on cognition (08; 15; 17).
+Nitrosoureas in specific and temozolomide to a lesser degree have been associated with toxicity of gonadal function and sperm production and quality, which can be particularly harmful for patients interested in having children (55; 06).
+In turn, patients of childbearing age may be referred for oncofertility consultation prior to initiating treatment.

 A 30-year-old female with a history of schizoaffective disorder presented initially with loss of consciousness while driving, resulting in a motor vehicle collision and development of new-onset focal seizures with secondary generalization.
 The initial head CT demonstrated a left frontal hypodensity.
 Subsequently, an MRI demonstrated a 26 mm x 23 mm x 18 mm T2 and FLAIR (fluid-attenuated inversion recovery) bright mass, without enhancement on T1 post-contrast.

 The patient had an awake craniotomy that achieved gross total resection.
-Pathology demonstrated diffuse astrocytoma WHO grade 2, IDH1 mutant, and the 1p/19q was intact.
+Pathology demonstrated astrocytoma, IDH1-mutated, WHO grade 2.
+Of note, 1p/19q was intact, demarcating this tumor as NOT an oligodendroglioma.
 Further treatment with chemotherapy or radiation was deferred, but monitoring was ongoing every 3 months.
 Nine months after the operation, there was no evidence of disease recurrence.

 There are currently no clear preventative strategies.
-Exposure to ionizing radiation has been associated with an increased risk of developing gliomas (28).
-On the other hand, individuals with allergies or atopic diseases are at decreased risk (28).
+Exposure to ionizing radiation has been associated with an increased risk of developing gliomas (32).
+On the other hand, individuals with allergies or atopic diseases are at decreased risk.

 • Primary versus secondary tumors: isolated tumors in the brain may be a metastasis from a peripheral cancer. | |